stratum-mining/sv2-spec/03-Protocol-Overview.md

 Server MUST respond with either a `SetupConnection.Success` or `SetupConnection.Error` message.
 If the `protocol` field contains a value other than 0, 1, or 2, the server MUST respond with `SetupConnection.Error`.
 If `min_version` is greater than `max_version`, or if `max_version` is less than 2, or if `min_version` is greater than 2, the server MUST respond with `SetupConnection.Error`.
+If a client sets a flag bit the server does not support, the server MUST respond with `SetupConnection.Error` with the unsupported bits set in the error's `flags` field, consistent with the probe mechanism described in §3.6.3.
 Clients that are not configured to provide telemetry data to the upstream node SHOULD set `device_id` to 0-length strings.
 However, they MUST always set vendor to a string describing the manufacturer/developer and firmware version and SHOULD always set `hardware_version` to a string describing, at least, the particular hardware/software package in use.